Perfect Сlimate

 How does the cost of living in Greece compare to other countries?

-The cost of living in Greece is generally lower than in other European countries, such as the UK and Germany.
+The cost of living in Greece is generally lower than in other European countries, such as the UK and France.
 However, it is higher than in some other countries, such as Bulgaria and Romania.